nilportugues/laravel5-jsonapi/README.md

 }
 ```

-Due to the existance of this use case, we'll have to ajust the our Controller implementation overwriting some methods provided by the **JsonApiController**: `createResourceCallable`, `updateResourceCallable` and `patchResourceCallable`.
+Due to the existance of this use case, we'll have to ajust our Controller implementation overwriting some methods provided by the **JsonApiController**: `createResourceCallable`, `updateResourceCallable` and `patchResourceCallable`.

 Here's how it would be done for `createResourceCallable`.